 Amyotrophic lateral sclerosis (ALS) is commonly referred to as Lou Gehrig’s disease.
 But who was Lou Gehrig?

 Henry Louis Gehrig was born in New York on June 19, 1903, at a time when very few people were aware of ALS, the progressive and neurodegenerative disease.
 Gehrig grew up to become a great American athlete, having played first base for 17 years with the New York Yankees.
 But it was his death at the age of 37 from ALS that made the man a worldwide, household name.

-Lou Gehrig’s parents were German immigrants who traveled to New York in search of the American dream.
+Lou Gehrig’s parents were German immigrants who traveled to New York to find the American dream.
 Christina Gehrig worked as a housemaid and Heinrich Gehrig, in poor health, jumped from job to job.
-They had four children, but only Lou Gehrig survived.
-An outstanding athlete in football and baseball, Lou Gehrig landed a football scholarship to Columbia University where he studied engineering.
+Their had four children, but only Lou Gehrig survived.
+An outstanding athlete in football and baseball, Lou Gehrig landed a football scholarship Columbia University where he studied engineering.